 If you’re interested in enrolling your child in a specialist school or one of their satellite classes, you will need to have what is known as a Specialist Education agreement.
 Talk to your school about learning support options they have available.

 Te reo Māori and tikanga Māori are part of our national identity and culture, and are protected as taonga under Te Tiriti o Waitangi.
 Under the Education and Training Act 2020, schools are required to instil in each child and young person an appreciation of the importance of diversity, cultural knowledge, identity, different official languages, and Te Tiriti o Waitangi and te reo Māori.

-The network of schools provides a range of primary and secondary Māori medium options through a number of schools and kura throughout New Zealand.
+The network of schools provides a range of primary and secondary Māori medium options through a number of schools and kura throughout Aotearoa New Zealand.
 Māori immersion and Kura Kaupapa Māori education is a setting in which teaching and learning is mostly in the Māori language – students are taught all or some curriculum subjects in Māori for at least 51 per cent of the time (Māori Language Immersion Levels 1-2).

 Individual kura and schools develop a local level curriculum that reflects the aspirations of their learners, whānau and wider community.
 The curriculum is offered in Te Marautanga o Aotearoa – an indigenous curriculum unique to New Zealand – or the New Zealand Curriculum – which is taught in all state and state integrated schools, in English (note Te Marautanga o Aotearoa isn’t a translation of the New Zealand curriculum).

 Learning in te reo is also offered in units at mainstream state schools and may be at immersion level (ie for at least 51 per cent of the time) or bilingual level (less than 51 per cent of the time).
 This is also known as ‘dual medium’ education – where some students learn in English and others learn in te reo.